ducthienbui97/gitlicense/README.md

 Example can be found in [this file](.gitlicense)

 ## TODO
-- Buy a domain
-- Add more test
+- Add more test.
-- Home page
+- Develop front end pages.

 ## Credit
 - [Shields.io](https://github.com/badges) for the badges